iainctduncan/papers/source/features_usage.rst

     (if playing
       (delay-t 480
-        ;; create an anonymous function that wraps the next call to my-process ;; necessary as we can only schedule zero-arity functions (lambda ()(my-process (+ 1 runs))))))
+        ;; create an anonymous function that wraps the next call to my-process ;; this is necessary as we can only schedule zero-arity functions (lambda ()(my-process (+ 1 runs))))))

   ;; a function to start the process